Strawberry picking: our guide to the best places in the UK

-Strawberry picking is the ideal way to spend a day out with your family.

-Red, juicy strawberries are best eaten as soon as they’ve been picked, and one of the easiest ways you can do this is to get them at your local fruit picking farm.
+Tangy and sweet, gooseberries are at their tastiest in June and July when they’re perfectly ripe.
+Kids will love trying out this new, hairy berry, especially if they’ve just picked them from the field.
+They’re also excellent in our easy gooseberry fool or galette.

-Strawberries are in season from late May through to September, but the strawberry picking season varies from farm to farm and depends on the weather, so check on the websites or call the numbers listed below before visiting.
+The gooseberry-picking season varies from farm to farm, so check on the website or call the number listed below, before visiting.

-Here’s our round up of the best farms across the country for strawberry picking.

 West Cragie Farm Shop in Edinburgh

 Which other fruits can I pick here?
-Raspberries, gooseberries, blackcurrants, redcurrants and plums
+Raspberries, strawberries, blackcurrants, redcurrants and plums

 What else can I do here?
-There is a cafe, a butchers and deli at this farm.
-There’s also a fun bike trail for the kids
+There is a cafe, butchers and deli at this farm, plus a fun bike trail for the kids

-How much?
-Entry to the pick-your-own field is £3 per person, which is refunded once the fruit is weighed and priced up at the end

 Website: craigies.co.uk